What are server status codes?

-Status codes tell browsers like the one you are using right now to read this article if a page has successfully completed.
-HTTP response status codes are grouped into five classes:
+Status codes tell internet browsers such as the one you are using right now if a page has successfully loaded, redirected or encountered any errors.
+HTTP response status codes are grouped into five classes range from 1XX to 5XX:

 - 1XX Informational